-The law authorizes persons (including individuals, entities, and committees) to make unlimited IEs and defines "independent expenditure" as an expenditure made without the consent, coordination, or consultation of a (1) candidate or candidate's agent, (2) candidate committee, (3) PAC, or (4) party committee (CGS § 9-601c).
+The law authorizes persons (including individuals, entities, and committees) to make unlimited IEs, which are expenditures made without the consent, coordination, or consultation of a (1) candidate or candidate's agent, (2) candidate committee, (3) PAC, or (4) party committee (CGS § 9-601c).

-The bill codifies "independent expenditure political committee" (known as an IE-only PAC) as a type of PAC under Connecticut's campaign finance laws and, like for other committees that make IEs, requires their registration with SEEC.
+The bill codifies an "independent expenditure political committee" as a type of PAC under Connecticut's campaign finance laws and, like other committees that make IEs, requires their registration with SEEC.
 It defines them as PACs that make only (1) IEs and (2) contributions to other IE-only PACs (see BACKGROUND).
 It also allows these PACs to (1) coordinate with other IE-only PACs to make IEs and (2) make donations to tax-exempt 501(c)(3) (nonprofit) and 501(c)(19) (veterans) organizations and refund contributor contributions.

-The bill makes several conforming changes, including specifying that (1) individuals, business entities, and labor unions may make contributions to IE-only PACs and (2) various types of IE-only PACs, such as those formed for a single election or primary, may not make contributions except to other IE-only PACs.
+The bill makes several conforming changes, including specifying that (1) individuals, business entities, and labor unions may make contributions to IE-only PACs and (2) various types of IE-only PACs, such as those formed for a single election or primary, may only make contributions to other IE-only PACs.
 It also classifies referendum PACs as IE-only PACs.